 }

-This function takes two integer parameters (`a` and `b`) and returns their sum as an integer.
+This function takes two integers and returns their sum.

 1. What is the purpose of a function in C#?

-2. What keyword is used to define a function that does not return any value?
+2. What keyword defines a function that does not return any value?

-4. How do you specify the return type of a function in C#?
+4. How do you specify a function’s return type in C#?

 int MultiplyNumbers(int a, int b) { return a * b; }